3dem/relion/README.md

 Instead of running "make install" to copy binaries into somewhere else, you may directly use programs compiled in "build/bin".
 In any case, you have to make sure your PATH environmental variable points to the directory containing relion binaries.
-Launching RELION as "/path/to/relion" is NOT a right way; this startsthe right GUI, but the GUI might invoke other versions of RELION in the PATH.
+Launching RELION as "/path/to/relion" is NOT a right way; this starts the right GUI, but the GUI might invoke other versions of RELION in the PATH.

 These steps will download the source-code, create a build-directory,